oslabs-beta/Gate-Logger/README.md

 // Add the logger middleware into your GraphQL middleware chain app.use('gql', gateLogger(/* PROJECT ID */, /* API KEY */ );

-//Add the rate limiteing middleware app.use(
+//Add the rate limiting middleware app.use(
     'gql',
     expressGraphQLRateLimiter(schemaObject, {